 Department — The department acquiring the vehicle is responsible for ensuring that the vehicle is properly operated, cared for, and maintained.

-Fleet Garage — Transit Services is responsible for the following administrative aspects of the vehicles in their fleet:
+Fleet Garage — The Director of Transit Services is responsible for the following aspects of the administration vehicles in their fleet:

 - Assistance in the development of specifications for requests for purchasing of vehicles

 - Processing Department of Motor Vehicles Registration Certificates is processed by the Office of the Chief Financial Officer.

 - Overseeing the maintenance of vehicles, either performed at the Fleet Garage or other service provider (department must get approval from the Director of Transit Services if service is not performed at the Fleet Garage).

 Transit Services uses its maintenance management record-keeping system for: